RussBaz/WebFrame/README.md

 }
 ```
 #### Globalization
+Services for dealing with globalisation of your app.
 ```F#
 app.Get "/culture" <- fun serv ->
     // If the request has a valid Accept-Language header